Skip navigation to main content.

 Tissue donation is usually completed within 24 hours after an individual’s death.

-After the donation surgery, donated tissues are sent to tissue processors that package and prepare the tissues for transplant.
-Once a recipient for the tissue has been identified, it’s sent to the physician who will perform the transplant surgery.
-Tissue may be stored up to five years.
+Donated tissues are sent to organizations that test, prepare and distribute the tissues for transplant.
+Once a recipient for the tissue has been identified, it is sent to the hospital or clinic where the transplant surgery will take place.
+Some tissues may be stored up to five years.

 Donor Family Care